ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Upon receipt of a `CollectReq`, the Leader begins by checking that the query is valid using the procedure in {{batch-validation}}.
-If so, it immediately sends the Collector a response with HTTP status 303 See Other and a Location header containing a URI for the individual collection that can be polled by the Collector, as described in {{collection-resource}}.
-The structure of this URI is not specified, so implementations may use any unique identifier they wish for collections.
+If so, it immediately sends the Collector a response with HTTP status 303 See Other and a Location header containing a URI for the individual collect job that can be polled by the Collector, as described in {{collect-job-resource}}.
+The structure of this URI is not specified, so implementations may use any unique identifier they wish for collect jobs.

-The Leader then asynchronously begins working with the Helper to aggregate the reports satisfying the query (or continues this process, depending on the
-VDAF) as described in {{aggregate-flow}}, and then invokes the aggregate share request flow described in {{aggregate-share-resource}} to gather aggregate shares from Helpers.
+The Leader then asynchronously begins working with the Helper to aggregate the reports satisfying the query (or continues this process, depending on the VDAF) as described in {{aggregate-flow}}, and then invokes the aggregate share request flow described in {{aggregate-share-resource}} to gather aggregate shares from Helpers.

-##### POST `{collection URI}`
+##### POST `{collect job URI}`

-The collector makes a POST request to the collection resource to check whether it is available yet.
-A collection is available if:
+The collector makes a POST request to the collect job resource to check whether it is available yet.
+A collect job is available if:

 * The Leader has all the output shares it needed to construct its own aggregate share.
 * The Leader has obtained the Helper's aggregate share (see
   {{aggregate-share-resource}}).

-If the collection is known to the Leader but is not available yet, the Leader responds with HTTP status 202 Accepted, and MAY include a Retry-After header to suggest a polling interval to the collector.
+If the collect job is known to the Leader but is not available yet, the Leader responds with HTTP status 202 Accepted, and MAY include a Retry-After header to suggest a polling interval to the collector.

-If the collection is available, then the Leader computes its own aggregate share by aggregating all of the prepared output shares that fall within the batch
+If the collect job is available, then the Leader computes its own aggregate share by aggregating all of the prepared output shares that fall within the batch
 interval: